gomolygo/HEMA-rulebook-hun/teszt/Referee_test-answers.md

 1. During an assault, there is an action that the referee does not halt.
 The second looks at the referee, but does not signal, while the fencers continue the assault.
 What should the referee do?
     1. Let it continue, but pay attention to the assistant, and consult her as soon as possible
 1. What does ‘refereeing consistency within the bout’ mean?
     1. The referee may make a little mistake in judgments, while directing the first part of the bout.
-He should not change his judgment for the remainder of the bout even when he realises this, because by that time, the fencers have adapted to his approach, and it would cause an unfair environment to change a principle midway.
-The referee can change his approach in the next bout.”
+    2. If the fencers have already adapted to his calls, he should not abruptly change his judgment for the remainder of the bout.
+The referee should change his application of the rules in the next bouts.
+    3. It is important that the  efncers should not have the impression that the referee is making arbitrary decisions.
+Communication and management skills are important to handle any conflict.